LuisCaceres/scripts/README.md

 The maximum number of lines in a JavaScript file must not exceed 100 (excluding comments).
 The maximum number of characters on a line (including indentation) is 80.
+The cyclomatic complexity of a function must not exceed 10.

 Developers are encouraged to use `const` and `let` declarations.